varnish/vagent2/INSTALL.rst

-VAC is typically installed on a separate server to varnishd/varnish-agent; to register the varnish-agent with VAC, the -z flag needs to be set either on the command line or in /etc/defaults/varnish-agent in the form
+VAC is typically installed on a separate server to varnishd/varnish-agent; to register the varnish-agent with VAC, the -z flag needs to be set either on the command line or in /etc/defaults/varnish-agent, in the form
 	DAEMON_OPTS="-z http://vac-server-name/api/rest/register"

 If this is successful, the varnish-cache instance should be listed in the VAC UI under the Configure tab.
-To associate the cache with a cache group, drag and drop the instance from the list on the left-hand side to the group entry.
+To associate the cache with a cache group and start using it, drag and drop the instance from the list on the left-hand side to the group entry.

 If the varnishd instance is receiving requests, statistics should be visible in the VAC UI after a short lag.